Why Should a First Time Rental Owner Hire Property Management? – Onerent Review

-Even for those owners with only one property in their portfolio, self-managing a property is easier said than done.
-Sure you can do all of your homework ahead of time and get a good idea of how the process should look, but planning and executing are two completely different beasts.
-Russell Hamilton used to think that self-managing was the most practical path to take with his newly acquired rental in Redwood City, but soon realized that his time was better spent at his Wells Fargo job or with family.
-Onerent’s tech-enabled approach to rental management delivered him the leasing and maintenance services that he had sought all along while giving him free time back in the process.
+Even for those owners with only one property in their portfolio, self-managing a property looks easier on paper.
+Sure you can do all of your homework ahead of time and get a good idea of how the process would look, but planning and executing are two completely different beasts.
+Russell Hamilton used to think self-managing his rental was what he preferred.
+He soon realized that his time was better spent at his job at Wells Fargo or with family.

-Everyone has heard the horror stories of property managers gouging clients for money and providing little value.
-Russell had as well.
-Regardless, after Onerent placed a qualified renter in less than 2 weeks, he knew it would be a long-term partnership.
-Reflecting on the obstacles he faced while self managing, Russell said he “loved how Onerent did all the work of screening renters and conducted showings to get the place rented without any additional fees.”
-There, he saw the most value in Onerent’s services, and was confident he’d made the right decision once he’d regained his free time.
+After Onerent placed a qualified renter in less than 2 weeks, Russell knew this would be a long-term partnership.
+Reflecting on the obstacles he faced while self-managing, Russell said he “loved how Onerent did all the work of screening renters and conducted showings to get the place rented without any additional fees.”

-First time real estate landlords often struggle with balancing time and responsibilities between their primary job and rental.
+First time real estate landlords often struggle with balancing time and responsibilities between their primary job and their rental.
 Russell felt his time at Wells Fargo was more valuable to him than driving up and down the peninsula hoping to rent out the duplex.
-Using Onerent’s services made him and his wife more conscientious of how they valued their time, and changed their perspective on the property management industry.
-Now that he’s gotten a taste of positive cash flow from his duplex, Russell remarked that “in the future when I look into purchasing more property, I’m going to use Onerent to manage the units.”
+Now that he’s gotten a taste of positive cash flow from his duplex, expanding his investment portfolio by purchasing more property is on his horizon.